TashifGhaffar/TashifGhaffar/README.md

 ---

-⭐️ *Most of my work is with private, client-owned repositories — but I’m always open to sharing my knowledge and discussing .NET development.*
+⭐️ *Most of my work is with private, client-owned repositories, but I’m always open to sharing my knowledge and discussing .NET development.*